museun/twitchchat/README.md

         // if someone sent more than 3 Kappas, send a Kappa back if kappas >= 3 {
-            // using the provided W
+            // using the provided Writer
             w.send(msg.channel, "Kappa").unwrap();
         }
     });